Todd Gloria

-Todd Rex Gloria (born May 10, 1978) is an American politician serving as the 37th and current mayor of San Diego since 2020.
-As mayor, he is the chief executive officer in the city of San Diego.
+Todd Rex Gloria (born May 10, 1978) is an American politician serving as the 37th mayor of San Diego since 2020.
+As mayor, he is the chief executive officer of the City of San Diego.
 A member of the Democratic Party, he is the first person of color and the first openly gay person to serve as San Diego's mayor.

 Gloria was first elected to public office representing District 3 of the San Diego City Council.
 He was president of the nine-member council from 2012 through 2014.
-In his role as council president, Gloria served as interim Mayor of San Diego from the August 2013 resignation of Mayor Bob Filner until the March 2014 inauguration of Mayor Kevin Faulconer.
+As council president, Gloria served as interim mayor of San Diego from the August 2013 resignation of Mayor Bob Filner until the March 2014 inauguration of Mayor Kevin Faulconer.
 Gloria was then elected to represent California's 78th State Assembly district, which encompasses much of San Diego.
-While in the Assembly, he served as House Majority Whip.
+While in the Assembly, he served as Majority Whip.
+In December 2020, he became the 37th mayor of San Diego.

 Early life

-Gloria and his family grew up in the Clairemont neighborhood of San Diego, where his father was a gardener and his mother was a hotel maid.
+Gloria and his family grew up in the Clairemont neighborhood of San Diego, where he attended Hawthorne Elementary School.
+In 1989, he was a finalist in then-San Diego mayor Maureen O'Connor's "Mayor for a Day" program.
+Gloria then attended James Madison High School in 1992 and held leadership positions such as Battalion Commander and Brigade Commander for Madison High School and the SDUSD JROTC Brigade.
+His father was a Production Controller at General Atomics.
 All four of his grandparents moved to the area because of their involvement with the military.
 Todd Gloria comes from a Filipino, Dutch, Puerto Rican, and Native American background.
+He is a Tlingit descendant and is a tribal member of the Tlingit & Haida Indian Tribes of Alaska.
+Gloria completed his college education at the University of San Diego, where he was the student body president.